codesport/admin-panel/README.md

 2. Using your terminal (i.e., CLI), navigate to the project folder where you will save the project.

 3. Within your terminal type `npx create-react-app  admin-panel`
+   * NB: `admin-panel` is the name of the application in this tutorial.
    * Refer to the [official react tutorials](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app) to learn more about the `npx` and `create-react-app` directves

   * ESLint is correctly letting you know that you are writing weak code